Freshman Seminars

 FSEM 117 – SERVICE LEARNING AND SOCIETY

-This course is designed to connect students to the College of Mount Saint Vincent community, as well as to service opportunities throughout the Bronx and Greater New York City area.
+This course is designed to connect students to the University of Mount Saint Vincent community, as well as to service opportunities throughout the Bronx and Greater New York City area.
 Poverty and related issues, such as homelessness, hunger, and inequality, are explored in depth through both classroom activities and hands-on, community-based, and service-learning opportunities in NYC, including Habitat for Humanity, the Midnight Run, and many others.

 This course will examine comedy in different countries and different times, from ancient to modern.
 It will ask some of these questions about the texts: How does comedy “work?”
 What is the social and psychological functions of comedy?
 How does comedy grow out of heartbreak, embarrassment, or trauma and produce change?
 What is the relationship between comedy, romance, and community?
 Why is the Romantic Comedy such a sturdy genre?
 How do different forms (plays, novels, movies, TV, essays) change comedy requirements?
 We will read lots of funny material, but we will also try to discern how it is built, which as we’ll see, is no laughing matter!
 Materials to review include short pieces by Woody Allen and Steve Martin, modern movies and television shows, and, finally, the classic comic novel A Confederacy of Dunces.